“Giving people voice is not enough.

 - We prioritise this issue in our application process by asking organisations to explain specifically how they do this and what the young people they work with think of their charity.

 - In 2015 we conducted research with Keystone Accountability and some of our partners into how youth charities listen and respond to the young people they help.

 - In Summer 2016 we ran our first ever Feedback Fund to support practice in this area.
-We will be sharing results of this pilot here in Spring 2017.
+Read the key lessons learned from these small grants here: Feedback Fund 2016 – key lessons

 - In Autumn 2016 we were involved in the first ever UK Feedback Summit to share practice across the charity sector.

 We ensure feedback practice is core to everything we fund.
 Read more about our approach in Jo Wells’ 2016 article for Trust and Foundation News.